hershalot/StumbleChat/README.md

 The passive pool uses a First in First out Queue.

-All chat data is removed from Firebase when the conversation is closed.
+All chat data is removed from Firebase when the conversation is closed (Except photos since there isn't a recursive delete option for Firebase Storage yet - 2/20/2017).
+Photos are deleted Daily.

 Uses Pods:
 JSQMessagesController for the chat ViewController,